mulderp/mulderp.github.com/_posts/2014-03-31-build-your-email-list-with-firebase.md

   - /static/images/firebase_set.png
 ---

-Forms in landing pages can nicely capture interest in a product or service, for example for my book on Backbone.js, or for announcing services as a freelancer.
+Forms in landing pages can nicely capture interest in a product or service, for announcing services as a freelancer.
 Especially, a landing page is a nice use case for [a static web page](http://en.wikipedia.org/wiki/Static_web_page).
-With static pages, we can avoid the efforts and costs, that come with dynamic web pages.
-In contrast to dynamic web pages that require advanced server infrastructure, the hosting and development of static pages is much simpler
+With static pages, we can avoid the costs for maintaining infrastructure, that come with dynamic web pages.

 But where do you store data from forms in static pages?
-Or, how could you display new data to a user?
-To answer these questions, we can look at the idea of [noBackend](http://nobackend.org/), or so-called "Backend-as-a-Service".
+Or, how could you display new data to a user when a page is "static"?
+To answer these questions, we can look at the idea of combining JavaScript with a [noBackend](http://nobackend.org/), or so-called "Backend-as-a-Service".
 The name "no-Backend" is certainly inspired by "no-SQL", pointing towards application design with flexible schema's and separate mindsets for writing and reading data.
 Besides agile development, approaches for "Backend-as-a-Service" support you with keeping maintenance and infrastructure operations at a minimum.

-For the impatient, [the demo of this post](http://thinkingonthinking.com/landingpage) is a static page landing page backed with Firebase.
+For the inpatient reader, you can take a quick look at [the landingpage demo](http://thinkingonthinking.com/landingpage) to see whether a static page with a noBackend can make sense for you.

 ## Firebase

-A number of "noBackend" providers are available.
+There are a number of "noBackend" providers offering simple API hosting.
 One of the most advanced is [Firebase](https://www.firebase.com/).
 With Firebase's [Hacker Plan](https://www.firebase.com/pricing.html), you can store up to 100 MB of data for free, which should be enough for collecting emails with a landing page.

 To get started with Firebase, you can signup with your Github account or simply with your email.
 On Firebase's dashboard, you then can create as many APIs as you like.

 <img src="{{page.images[0]}}">

 So, with the dashboard, let's create a store for emails.
 I'll call this "mulpat", since it is my Twitter handle.
-The idea would be to store emails in a collection "contacts".
+The idea is to store emails in a collection "contacts".
 Collections in Firebase can be populated either with a data import, or, with some JavaScript that is run from the browser console.
 The latter can be nice to quickly reset or setup some predefined data.
 Let's look at how it is done.

 First, we point a Firebase reference to a collection, e.g.